pgacek/users-manage/README.md

 # users-manage
-simple script to create and users passwords
+Simple script to create and users passwords

+Run script as root or with sudo(need to change users passwords) as argument provide the default password.

+Usage: sudo ./create.sh <password>

+If user does not exist - create it with password from argument If does - change password